-Beginning in the fall semester of 2015, students will have the option of purchasing a reusable to-go container in the Bostwick Marketplace.
-Available for purchase for $5.00 from the Bostwick cashiers, the reusable to-go container is a great way to cut back on waste while taking your meal with you.
-When you're done with your meal, you simply exchange the soiled container for a new sanitized one in the Bostwick.
-These reusable to-go containers are for use only in the Bostwick Marketplace and the Terrace Room.
+All students have access to a reusable to go container in Bostwick Marketplace for the nominal cost of $5.00.
+Using the reusable container is a great way to cut back on waste while taking your meal with you.
+When you're done with your meal, you can either exchange the rinsed container for a new washed and sanitized one for immediate use or receive a card entitling you to future use of the reusable green box program

 All Bucknell University Dining locations offer containers for Single Stream Recycling, a system in which all recyclable materials are placed, unsorted, into one recycling bin and sorted by state-of-the-art processing equipment at a Material Recovery Facility.
 Waste containers are clearly labeled to differentiate between "Trash" and "Single Stream Recycling" to reduce confusion, and all recyclable materials can go into the one container.